harikirank/CDC-Pipeline-Sales-Data-Kinesis-Dynamodb/README.md

     ![Lambda Setup](./Images_Watermarked/18_Creating_lambda_for_transforming_firehose_data.png?raw=true)

 19. **Lambda Code for Transformation (Part 1)**
     - Showcasing the initial part of the Lambda function code used for transforming data.
+We are casting the data types to the correct type.
     ![Lambda Code Part 1](./Images_Watermarked/19_lambda_code_for_transformation_1.png?raw=true)

 20. **Lambda Code for Transformation (Part 2)**
     - The continuation of the Lambda function code for data transformation.
+We are adding the timestamp and the event type details so that we can accurately update our target.
     ![Lambda Code Part 2](./Images_Watermarked/20_lambda_code_for_transformation_2.png?raw=true)

 21. **Change Execution Time of Lambda**